Call Guardian

 Guardian Protection – Home Security Essentials Package

-FYI: Each of these packages requires a long-term contract between three and five years.
-This commitment is a necessary evil with some of the “old-guard” security companies.
+FYI: Unless you purchase the “No Annual Contract” or 12-month option, each of these packages requires a long-term contract between three and five years.
+This commitment is a necessary evil with some premium security companies.
 It’s not a deal-breaker, but it should weigh into your assessment of the brand and whether or not the service is right for you.

 The Guardian Experience